DOJ IG’s Report: BOP Fails to Meet Needs of Female Inmates

 Estimated reading time: 3 minutes

 A report issued September 18 by the Inspector General (IG) of the Department of Justice (DOJ) identifies shortcomings in how the leaders of DOJ’s Bureau of Prisons (BOP) and the correctional facilities it operates fail to meet the needs of its female inmates.
-Women are about 7% of all sentenced federal inmates (10,567 out of a total of 146,084, as of September 2016).
+Women are about 7% of all sentenced federal inmates (10,567 out of 146,084 as of September 2016).

-In the 60-page report, “Review of the Federal Bureau of Prisons Management of Its Female Inmate Population,” DOJ’s IG Michael Horowitz identified one overall problem with BOP’s management of female inmates.
+In the 60-page report, “Review of the Federal Bureau of Prisons Management of Its Female Inmate Population,” DOJ’s IG Michael Horowitz identified one overall problem with BOP’s managing female inmates.
 It identified the agency’s failure to manage strategically.
-It said that failure was revealed by three main issues IG staff encountered in interviews and visits to 12 BOP facilities and review of agency records.
+It said that failure was revealed by three main issues IG staff encountered in interviews, visits to 12 BOP facilities, and review of agency records.

 These were: